Pioneering Innovative, Zero-Carbon Refrigeration

 A reversible Brayton cycle can be used to provide continuous cooling using these barocaloric materials.
 Pressure is first applied to the barocaloric solid to stimulate an increase in temperature and a heat-transfer inert fluid is heated by the barocaloric mass to transfer the heat away.
 As pressure is released in the barocaloric materials, the material cools down in a reversible manner, and this cools the heat-transfer fluid which is used for external cooling.
 This pressure cycle is repeated to provide continuous cooling.

-Organic Barocaloric materials may exhibit similar cooling capacities to those achieved in commercial refrigerant gases (e.g. 600kJ /K/ kg).
-A barocaloric cooling cycle provides the basis for a safer, and more efficient refrigeration cycle than both traditional vapour compression cycles and thermal electric systems, while providing Zero Global Warming Potential (GWP) outcomes.
+Organic barocaloric materials can exhibit similar cooling capacities to those achieved in commercial refrigerant gases (e.g. changes in entropy ΔS of 600 J/K/kg).
+A barocaloric cooling cycle provides the basis for a safer, more efficient refrigeration cycle than both traditional vapour compression cycles and thermoelectric systems, while providing zero global warming potential (GWP) outcomes.

 • Where storing vaccines and medicines within critical temperatures limits is required

 • Variable flow control permits efficiency to be maintained under changing external ambient conditions